#6 1851 1¢ - Type Ia

 The third indicator can be from numbers I (1) to XII (12).
 This indicator is always shown in roman numerals.
 There were twelve plates, there are no stamps from plate VI (6) as it was destroyed before printing began (no doubt it was flawed).
 For example stamp 4RIL would have come from plate one (1).

 The last or fourth indicator is either the letter E or L. The letter 'E' indicate an early state of the plate, the letter 'L' indicates the late state of the plate.
 This indicator only applies to PLATE I, as it is the only one that has an early and late plate.
 The early plate is the original plate.
 After 11 months the plate became worn and 199 of the 200 positions were recut.
-113 positions on the plate had both top and bottom lines recut, 40 positions had only the top line recut, 8 positions had only the bottom line recut, 11 positions had a double recut at the bottom and 4 positions had a double recut at the to
+113 positions on the plate had both top and bottom lines recut, 40 positions had only the top line recut, 8 positions had only the bottom line recut, 11 positions had a double recut at the bottom and 4 positions had a double recut at the top.

 How many plates were there?